2026 Alpine Skiing World Cup – Women's slalom

-The women's slalom in the 2026 FIS Alpine Skiing World Cup is scheduled to consist of ten events, including the final.
-The season began with the traditional "reindeer" opening race in Levi, Finland on 15 November 2025, to be followed by a race in Gurgl, Austria.
-The third slalom will take place in the United States during the first World Cup visit to Copper Mountain (Colorado) for the women since 1999, after which the remainder of the races will be held in Europe, including a return to the slopes of Czechia's Špindlerův Mlýn on 25 January 2026 for the first time in three years.
+The women's slalom in the 2026 FIS Alpine Skiing World Cup consisted of ten events, including the final.
+The season began with the traditional "reindeer" opening race in Levi, Finland on 15 November 2025, followed by a race in Gurgl, Austria.
+The third slalom took place in the United States during the first World Cup visit to Copper Mountain (Colorado) for the women since 1999, after which the remainder of the races were held in Europe, including a return to the slopes of Czechia's Špindlerův Mlýn on 25 January 2026 for the first time in three years.
+The season champion for the ninth time in the discipline was Mikaela Shiffrin of the U.S., who dominated by winning nine of the ten races held during the season, usually by striking margins (earning 980 points of a possible 1,000), and who clinched the season title before the end of January.

-The season will be interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo—during 6–22 February 2026.
-The Alpine slalom for women is scheduled to take place on the Col Drusciè course at Cortina d'Ampezzo, which is the traditional slalom course there.
-The championship in women's slalom is scheduled to be held on Wednesday, 18 February.
+The season was interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy – Milan, the Stelvio Pass, and Cortina d'Ampezzo— from 6 to 22 February 2026.
+The Alpine slalom for women took place on the relatively flat technical course at Cortina d'Ampezzo.
+The championship in women's slalom was held on Wednesday, 18 February, and was also won handily by Shiffrin.

 Season summary

 Due to injuries to their most prominent challengers, last season came down to a battle between Zrinka Ljutić of Croatia, now 21, and 2021 discipline champion Katharina Liensberger of Austria, now 28, which went to Ljutić.
-However, two 30-year-olds--two-time discipline champion Petra Vlhová of Slovakia (who missed all of last season with an injury suffered in January 2024 and will not return until midway through the season) and eight-time discipline champion Mikaela Shiffrin of the United States (who missed much of last season with a serious puncture wound (but still won four races in her limited appearances, giving her an all-time record of 101 World Cup wins)--are expected to return at full strength, which definitely creates uncertainty about the season's outcome.
+However, two 30-year-olds--two-time discipline champion Petra Vlhová of Slovakia (who missed all of last season with an injury suffered in January 2024 and will not return until midway through the season) and eight-time discipline champion Mikaela Shiffrin of the United States (who missed much of last season with a serious puncture wound, but still won four races in her limited appearances, giving her an all-time record of 101 World Cup wins)--are expected to return at full strength, which definitely creates uncertainty about the season's outcome.

 And, indeed, in the season opener at Levi, Finland, Shiffrin showed a complete return to her previous form, posting the fastest time in both runs, blowing out the field by over a second and a half (with Lara Colturi of Albania, who was celebrating her 19th birthday, second), and winning her ninth reindeer for victory at Levi.
+The next weekend in Gurgl, Austria, Shiffrin again dominated, defeating second-place Colturi by 1.23 seconds.
+A week later, after the World Cup events had moved to North America for two weeks -- first at Copper Mountain, about a 30-minute drive from Shiffrin's hometown of Edwards, Colorado, Shiffrin continued her dominance, winning her third straight slalom, once again by over a second and a half (over Lena Dürr of Germany), with Colturi almost two seconds back in third.